omprakash8788/-windy-picture-8509/README.md

-It's an E-commerce web application with all the major functionalities
+It's an E-commerce shopping web application with all the major functionalities

 html,
 css3,